Universal momentum distributions for the spin-singlet NN channels

 (40)

-monotonically approaches 1 (the faster, the smaller $ \varkappa^2+p^2 $).
-But at the same time, the ratio $ R_{p, \varkappa}(k) $ tends to the limit value $ A( \varkappa,p) $, which is slightly less than 1, even at zero energy $ p = 0 $, which is due to the non-zero value of $ \varkappa $.
+monotonically approaches 1 (the faster it does, the smaller $ \varkappa^2+p^2 $).
+At the same time, the ratio $ R_{p, \varkappa}(k) $ tends to the limit value $ A( \varkappa,p) $, which is slightly less than 1, even at zero energy $ p = 0 $, due to the non-zero value of $ \varkappa $.

-• Let's now test the approximations based on the Fäldt–Wilkin factor for a realistic local $ NN $ interaction.
-In Fig. 3, we present the momentum distributions for the $ ^1S_0 $ $ np $ scattering wave functions with the factor (21) at three values of energy for the Argonne V18 (AV18) potential [28].
-Here the wave number of the virtual state is equal $ \varkappa_{v} = -0.04 $ fm-1.
+• Let us now test the approximations based on the Fäldt–Wilkin factor for a realistic local $ NN $ interaction.
+In Fig. 3, we present the momentum distributions for the $ ^1S_0 $ $ np $ scattering wave functions with the factor (21) at three values of energy for the Argonne V18 (AV18) potential [27].
+Here, the wave number of the virtual state is $ \varkappa_{v} = -0.04 $ fm-1.
 All three curves in this figure are almost indistinguishable in the region $ k>1 $ fm-1.
-So that, the FWF indeed allows to get close momentum distributions at different small on-shell momenta.
+Thus, the FWF indeed allows us to get close momentum distributions at different small on-shell momenta.
 Based on the exact equality (17) and the results for separable interaction, we assume that the approximation (20) is also valid for realistic interaction.
 That is, the momentum distribution for the scattering state multiplied by the factor (21) is an approximation of the momentum distribution for the virtual state in this case.

 In Fig. 4, we test the relation (24) for the $ ^3S_1 $-$ ^3D_1 $ coupled channels with AV18 $ NN $ interaction.
-Here $ \varkappa_d = 0.2316 $ fm-1.
-Although all three curves are very close to each other in high k region, one can see a small deviation of the momentum distributions found from the scattering wave functions from the deuteron one even for the smallest p.
+Here, $ \varkappa_d = 0.2316 $ fm-1.
+Although all three curves are very close to each other in the high-k region, one can see a small deviation of the momentum distributions found from the scattering wave functions from the deuteron one, even for the smallest p.
 Thus, the approximate relation (24) is also valid for realistic $ NN $-interaction.
-Here we can even estimate its error, which is about 5% for the case of zero energy.
+Here, we can even estimate its error, which is approximately 5% for the case of zero energy.

 IV.
 UNIVERSAL MOMENTUM DISTRIBUTIONS AND THEIR PROPERTIES